src47/DeepLPnet/README.md

 **Tutorial:**

-* *ssrl_predictions.ipynb*: is an example jupyter notebook to show how to deploy the ML models on data collected from Beamline 2-1 at SSRL.
+* *predictions.ipynb*: is an example jupyter notebook to show how to deploy the ML models on data collected from Beamline 2-1 at SSRL.

 **data:**